Merry Christmas & Happy New Year!

 ^^^ Beatles or Stones?
 Stones for me.

 After my celebratory photo with Bertie Beaver (see top of page), we returned to the Jolly Coopers.
-It was absolutely rammed but, thankfully, the landlord is one of those increasingly rare types who can serve multiple people at once.
-After bidding farewell to Gav Altona, we headed for one in the World's End (OK, I s'pose).
+It was jam-packed, but thankfully, the landlord is one of those increasingly rare types who can serve multiple people at the same time.
+After bidding farewell to Gav Altona, we headed for one in the World's End (OK, I suppose).
 A quick stop at a convenience store - the taste of Fuzz's knock-off Peperami will haunt me for some time - preceded our return train (sans toilet, much to Murdo's chagrin).
 Craig recommended the King's Arms, near Waterloo.
 Good call: another top boozer, this, with surrounding streets that resemble a film set (after miraculously escaping obliteration during WWII bombing raids).
-It was here that (1) the above photo was taken and (2) I was egged on to create a 'Can anyone stop Maidenhead?' thread on the Conference South forum.
+Someone took the above photo here, and I was egged on to create a 'Can anyone stop Maidenhead?' thread on the Conference South forum.
 In jest, obviously.
 Or is it …

 ^^^ The train from Paddington was heaving.
-It wasn't until Slough that I was able to get a seat alongside Craig and Fuzz ... facing a woman with a strong resemblance to a former England international.
-Craig and Fuzz, plus a nearby group of Eastern European lads, were in hysterics.
-Barry Venison - big in Poland.
+It wasn't until Slough that I could get a seat alongside Craig and Fuzz ... facing a woman who strongly resembled a former England international.
+Craig and Fuzz - plus a nearby group of Eastern European lads - were in hysterics.
+Barry Venison is big in Poland.
 Who knew?!

 ^^^ League derby with W@nky Wanderers next season?!
 Ye Gods!